 On this dayMay 07, 1955

-Rev. George Lee, Voting Rights Activist, Killed in Mississippi
+The Rev. George Lee, Voting Rights Activist, Killed in Mississippi

-While Rev. Lee was driving home on the night of May 7th, gunshots were fired into the cab of his car, ripping off the lower half of his face.
+While the Rev. Lee was driving home on the night of May 7, gunshots were fired into the cab of his car, ripping off the lower half of his face.
 He later died at Humphreys County Medical Center.
-When NAACP field secretary for Mississippi Medgar Evers came to investigate the death, the county sheriff boldly denied that any homicide had taken place; instead, he claimed that Rev. Lee had died in a car accident and that the lead bullets found in his jaw were dental fillings.
+When NAACP field secretary for Mississippi Medgar Evers came to investigate the death, the county sheriff boldly denied that any homicide had taken place; instead, he claimed that the Rev. Lee had died in a car accident and that the lead bullets found in his jaw were dental fillings.

 An investigation revealed evidence against two members of the local White Citizen's Council, but when the local prosecutor resisted moving forward, the case stalled.
-The NAACP memorial service held in Rev. Lee's honor was attended by more than 1,000 mourners.
+The NAACP memorial service held in the Rev. Lee's honor was attended by more than 1,000 mourners.

-In April 2019, the Equal Justice Initiative dedicated a monument honoring Rev. George Lee and 23 other black men, women, and children killed in acts of racial violence in the 1950s.
+In April 2019, the Equal Justice Initiative dedicated a monument honoring the Rev. George Lee and 23 other Black men, women, and children killed in acts of racial violence in the 1950s.
 Hundreds of community members gathered to support the act of remembrance, including family and community members connected to each of the named victims.
-Ms. Helen Sims, founder and operator of the Rev. George Lee Museum in Belzoni, was present to stand for the memory of Rev. Lee.
+Ms. Helen Sims, founder and operator of the Rev. George Lee Museum in Belzoni, was present to stand for the memory of the Rev. Lee.